Thai Pig Skin Snack

 Student concession card:The good news is that, cardholders are entitled to a 50% discount on all public transportation fares in Victoria.
 The not-so-good news - well, only local students and exchange students can apply for this card

-While the V-Line trains operate every day, the LaTrobe Valley bus service does not run on Sundays.
+_________________________________While the V-Line trains operate every day, the LaTrobe Valley bus service does not run on Sundays.
 But, fret not, even if your dynamic personality requires you to travel several times daily.
 The costs of second-hand cars are relatively cheap.

 “My friend’s second-hand car costs less than AUD$1,200 (RM3,360),” said Eva Cheng Yi Ping, a student from Hong Kong.